opensorcerer20/quizapp/README.md

 ## FAQ
 - Why use react native paper?
   - TBD (I remember trying to use tailwind and/or chakra but hit a problem; don't remember what problem)
+- Why is the unit testing not robust, eg testing for precise button ids?
+  - I tried to get this working, but the immediate issue is that it doesn't response to specific ids.
+For example i tried data-testid="button-next" but it didn't see it

 ## notes
 - issue: using Text with style fontSize with either "1.2em" or "20px" caused it to crash; just use numbers I guess?
+- couldn't see a way to test random sort

 ## Planned future features
 (**E**)asy, (**H**)ard